Pixel-Pile/SteamScreenshotOpener/Readme.md

 For me, all screenshots are contained in subdirectories of a folder named `760`.
 No idea if that is true for everyone.

-After finding all screenshot folders the program tries to translate the folder names, which are app ids, to the apps' names.
+After finding all screenshot folders the program tries to translate the folder names, which are app IDs, to the apps' names.
 This is done using Steam's appdetails api (<https://store.steampowered.com/api/appdetails>).
 The filter `packages` is used to reduce network usage when possible.